 To be eligible for dual enrollment in a career certificate program offered through the Broward Technical Centers, students must have a 2.0 unweighted high school grade point average.
-The student's unweighted GPA is inclusive of any college courses the student has taken.
-Students must also pass the Test of Adult Basic Education (TABE) at the required exit level for the targeted career certificate program.
+Students must also pass the Test of Adult Basic Education (TABE) at the required level for the targeted career certificate program.
 These programs will allow students to earn a series of elective credits toward the high school diploma, while working towards a career certificate, and shall not be used to enroll students in isolated career courses.
 Dual Enrollment career certificate programs taught on the high school campus must carry the appropriate post-secondary course code number.
-To continue in technical through Broward Technical Centers, students must maintain at least a 2.0 unweighted grade point average, inclusive of dual enrollment courses.
+To continue in technical through Broward Technical Centers, students must maintain at least a 2.0 unweighted grade point average.